The Single Biggest Threat to Lake Simcoe

 Did You Know?
 We're preparing a climate change mitigation strategy to reduce greenhouse gas emissions across the watershed.
 Results from this report are planned for release in 2020.

-This means is that a wet year with multiple snow melts, rain falling on frozen ground, and high levels of precipitation will lead to higher river flow that increases phosphorus loads entering the Lake.
+This means that a wet year with multiple snow melts, rain falling on frozen ground, and high levels of precipitation will lead to higher river flow that increases phosphorus loads entering the Lake.
 These increased loads can lead to more

 aquatic plant growth.